cu-mkp/research-teaching-companion/content/resources/reflection/_index.md

     -  [Metal Casting with Toulouse Sand](https://vimeo.com/384070929)<br>

 ## Reflections on Hands-on Learning
+[Tips for Hands-on Teaching and Learning](/resources/activity-sheets/activitysheet_tips-for-instructors) compiled by the Making and Knowing Project.

 [A Recipe for Recipe Research: The Making and Knowing Project](https://recipes.hypotheses.org/7430), The Recipes Project, 2016.

-[Around the Table: The Making and Knowing Project](https://recipes.hypotheses.org/17539), The Recipes Project, October 2020
+[Around the Table: The Making and Knowing Project](https://recipes.hypotheses.org/17539), The Recipes Project, October 2020.

 [*Science and Art in a Sixteenth-Century Workshop: Hands-On History in the Making and Knowing Project*](https://vimeo.com/957244396)<br>
 Pamela H. Smith discusses hands-on teaching and learning in the Elizabeth B. McNab Lecture in the History of Science, McGill University, 2021.